Brian-T-Chan/Dobutsu-Shogi-Player-Repo/README.md

 alphabeta.py : Runs the alpha-beta pruning algorithm to determine moves.

-board.py : Constructs the game board along with all pieces, and provides essential functionality such as when one player has won the game.
+board.py : Constructs the game board along with all pieces, and provides essential functionality such as determining when one player has won the game.

 board_display.py : Displays the pieces and the game board.